 Looking for this year’s ballot?
-Find a free printable 2020 Oscar Ballot here.
+You can find the 2023 Oscar Ballot Printable here.

 Are you getting excited for the Academy Awards this weekend?
 It's pretty much the only awards show that I watch every year.
 The dresses, the movies, the antics ...
 I love it all!